pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/gsuite.md

 - /docs/console/accounts/saml/gsuite/
 ---

-This guide walks you through configuring your G Suite service as a SAML SSO identity provider (IDP) for the Pulumi Service.
+This guide walks you through configuring your Google Workspace (formerly known as G Suite) service as a SAML SSO identity provider
+(IDP) for the Pulumi Service.

 ## Prerequisites